Urnes stavkyrkje

 Shortly after I woke up, a young woman barged into the hostel cabin, asked who I was without introducing herself, asked a few perfunctory questions about where I was going and why, picked up the trash bins by the counter, and left the building.
 A minute later I realized she was an employee, and definitely a native Norwegian with the trademark “direct” style that could easily be seen as rudeness.

 She came back in and asked me to remove the sheets from the bed I’d used.
 I had already done that, and packed my bags, so I just motioned up the stairs as I left.
 Apparently I’d done too good of a job by re-folding the blanket because when I came back for the rest of my bags she was at the bottom of the stairs, and asked which bed was mine.
-I set down my bags, walked back up to the room, and pointed.
+I walked back up to the room and pointed.
 Finally she went from terse and grumpy-sounding to friendly, and said, “Oh; thank you for folding the blanket.
 I wish you luck on your ride!”

 Cloudy out on the fjord today.